Egypt mosque attack toll climbs above 300

 President vows 'brute force'

-President Abdel Fattah el-Sisi vowed to respond to the massacre -- believed to be the deadliest terror attack on the country's soil -- with "brute force."
+President Abdel Fattah el-Sisi vowed to respond to the massacre -- believed to be the deadliest terrorist attack on the country's soil -- with "brute force."

 Egyptian warplanes conducted airstrikes on "terrorist outposts" and vehicles following the attack, the military said Saturday.